 She would be delighted to have the opportunity to offer her skills and business experience as a member of the Management Committee.

 She has worked in both Public and Private sectors for both large and small organisations in several industries including manufacturing and mining.
-She also has prior experience as Treasurer with a Not for Profit.
+She also has prior experience with other No for Profit organisations.

 Licia believes to succeed in any business venture, it is important to understand the financial data and to be able to analyse the data to proactively manage the business.

-Licia has a Bachelor of Commerce Accounting, is a Certified Practising Accountant (CPA) and is a registered Tax Agent, and owns and operates her own accounting business.
+Licia has a Bachelor of Commerce Accounting, is a Certified Practising Accountant (CPA), is a registered Tax Agent, and owns and operates her own accounting business.

 Meet Our Patron